clemensv/avrotize/README.md

   C# classes.
 Because the [`JSON Schema to Avro`](#convert-json-schema-to-avro-schema) conversion generally preserves the JSON Schema structure in the Avro schema, the generated C# classes can be used to serialize and deserialize data that is valid per the input JSON schema.
+- Only the `--system-text-json-annotation` option generates classes that support type unions.
 - The classes are generated into a directory structure that reflects the Avro namespace structure.
 The tool drops a minimal, default `.csproj` project file into the given directory if none exists.

+Read more about the C# code generation in the [C# code generation documentation](csharpcodegen.md).

 ### Generate Java code from Avro schema